kemitchell/square-one-forms/employee.md

 # Policies

-During your work for the company, you will abide by company policies, handbooks, and other rules that apply to employees in positions similar to yours.
+During your work for the company, you agree to abide by company policies, handbooks, and other rules that apply to employees in positions similar to yours.

 # Hours